rubyfu/RubyFu/module_0x3__network_kung_fu/ssh.md

 ```

 ## SSH Client with PTY shell
-Here a simple ssh client which give you an interactive PTY
+Here a simple SSH client which give you an interactive PTY

 ```ruby
 #!/usr/bin/env ruby